1. Play with the predefined scenarios

 PriceUp and PriceDown

-Scenarios "PriceUp" and "PriceDown" differ in relation to the basic scenario in the economic value used for the calculation of the P1 process, where there are an increase and a decrease of 10% at the copper selling price, respectively.
+Scenarios "PriceUp" and "PriceDown" differ in relation to the basic scenario in the economic value used for the calculation of the P1 process, where there is an increase and a decrease of 10% at the copper selling price, respectively.
 In the destination tab, "P1 Cu +10" and "P1 Cu -10" were the values used for the process.

 PriceUp-RampUp and PriceDown-RampUp

-These scenarios consider a 10% copper selling price increase and decrease and a ramp-up of the production capacity at the same time, as mentioned before.
+These scenarios consider a 10% copper selling price increase and decrease, and a ramp-up of the production capacity at the same time, as mentioned before.